 - The burden and management of crystal meth use.
 Canadian Medical Association Journal.

-- Tip 45: Detoxification and Substance Abuse Treatment.
-Substance Abuse and Mental health Services Administration.
+- Tip 45: Detoxification and Substance Use Disorder Treatment.
+Substance Use Disorder and Mental health Services Administration.

 - Withdrawal Management.
 Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence in Closed Settings.